 Contact Our Barnstable Assault and Battery Lawyer Today

 At Nate Amendola Defense, our Barnstable assault and battery attorney is a formidable, relentless advocate for clients.
 Arrested and charged with any type of assault offense?
-You need a lawyer.
-Contact us now for a fully confidential case evaluation.
+Contact us now for a free and fully confidential case evaluation.
 We defend assault and battery charges throughout all of Barnstable County, including in Barnstable.

 Call or text (781) 740-0800 or complete a Free Case Evaluation form